felixguilherme/slash-to-search/README.md

 ## 💡 About

-Slash to search is a browser extension which aims to improve your efficiency providing you a way to focus search inputs with your keyboard.
+Slash to Search is a browser extension which aims to improve your efficiency providing you a way to focus search inputs with your keyboard.

 ## ⚙ Technologies Used